Winners of Pacific Region S.Pellegrino Young Chef

 The S.Pellegrino Young Chef winner of the Pacific Region, Jose Lorenzo Morales will go on to compete in the Grand Finale, alongside the 11 winners of each of the other Regions.

-The Grand Finale will be held later in Milan in 2020.
+The Grand Finale will be held in Milan in May 2021.
 All of the winners of the additional three awards will also be invited to attend the Grand Finale as guests, affording them another opportunity to network with some of the biggest names in gastronomy from around the globe.

 At the Pacific Regional Final, the Young Chef contestants had five hours to complete their dish, which were then presented to the judging panel, a line-up of five of the finest culinary names in the country - Peter Gilmore, Executive Chef at Quay (Sydney); Jock Zonfrillo, Chef and Owner at Restaurant Orana and Bistro Blackwood (Adelaide); Danielle Alvarez, Head Chef at Fred’s (Sydney); Dan Hunter, Chef and Owner at Brae Restaurant (Victoria); and Christine Manfield (Sydney), a leader in the hospitality industry.